 There is no separation between God and us; we are divine expressions of the creative principle on this level of existence.
 There can be no real lack or scarcity; we have nothing to try to achieve or attract; we contain the potential for everything within us.
 Manifestation through creative visualization is realizing and making our divine potential visible on the physical plane.

 The author says, I like to think of myself as an artist, and my life is my most significant work of art.
-Every moment is a moment of creation, and each moment of creation contains infinite possibilities.
-I can do things the way I’ve always done them and try something new, different, and potentially more rewarding.
+Every moment is a moment of creation, and each moment contains infinite possibilities.
+I can do things the way I’ve always done and try something new, different, and potentially more rewarding.
 Every moment presents a unique opportunity and a recent decision.

 Creative Visualization Book Review